lidiaxp/openrmf-nav2/README.md

 bash scripts/run_tbt3_fleet.sh
 ```

 You have to click `Startup` in both RVIZ to start the SLAM, and the set up the initial pose estimation.
+To send the commands to the robots, we have default commads in the terminal 6 (to the robot 1) and 7 (to the robot 2).

-For both cases, it is missing trying emulating different computers between the robots.
+- For both cases (single and multi robots), it is missing trying emulating different computers between the robots.

 # How to use nav2